- IBS, colitis, SIBO, and Crohn’s disease are all distinct conditions with overlapping symptoms.

-Previous gut infection: IBS may set in after food poisoning or drinking water tainted with parasites like Giardia.
+Previous gut infection: IBS may set in after food poisoning or drinking water tainted with parasites like giardia.
 Additionally, IBS may take root after a Clostridium difficile bacterial infection.
-(3, 6, 7, 8)

 Imbalanced gut neurotransmitters: Your gut produces nerve messengers — like serotonin and GABA — which could influence your gut symptoms.
-If your gut microbiome is in disarray, that impacts your production of these neurotransmitters.
-(14, 15, 16)
+If your gut microbiome is in disarray, it impacts your production of these neurotransmitters.

 Among this list, an often overlooked factor in IBS is parasitic infections.
 Some parasites interfere with your gut motility, resulting in diarrhea or constipation.
 They may also trigger abdominal pain, bloating, and neurotransmitter imbalance.
 (22, 23)

-If your attempts to fix IBS have fallen short, have you considered whether you might have a chronic parasite infection?
+If your attempts to fix IBS have fallen short, you are well-advised to consider whether you might have a chronic parasite infection.

 As scientists continue to unravel the “mystery” of what causes IBS, keep the above list of risk factors in mind.
 Addressing parasites and other potential culprits may help you conquer the condition.